allanvc/mRpostman/README.md

   - include **SMTP support** for sending emails.

+If you want to contribute, specially with the SMTP support, please contact the package mantainer.

 ## License

 This package is licensed under the terms of the GPL-3 License.